Back to Dyson Guides

 At a glance — most common causes

-• Router broadcasting only 5GHz band instead of 2.4GHz
+• Router broadcasting only 5GHz instead of 2.4GHz

-• WPA3 encryption enabled which older Dyson models cannot support
+• WPA3 encryption that older Dyson models can't support

 Expert Review & Technical Scope